cloudmesh/pi/content/en/docs/cloudmesh-rest/_index.md

   title: "Image #:counter"
 ---

-{{< fa graduation-cap 2x >}} Effort 15 minutes

 {{% pageinfo %}}

+**Learning Objective**

-On this page, we will deploy a Pipeline Anova SVM onto our openapi server, and subsequently train the model with data and make predictions from said data.
+We will learn to create a REST service automatically from pyton functions with the help of cloudmesh-openapi.
+We use as example a Pipeline Anova SVM from which we generate an  openapi server, and subsequently train the model with data and make predictions from said data.
 All code needed for this is provided in the [cloudmesh-openapi](https://github.com/cloudmesh/cloudmesh-openapi) repository.
 The code is largely based on this [sklearn example](https://scikit-learn.org/stable/auto_examples/feature_selection/plot_feature_selection_pipeline.html).
+This includes

+* Training ML models with stateless requests
+* Generating RESTful APIs using `cms openapi` for existing python code
+* Deploying openapi definitions onto a localserver
+* Interacting with newly created openapi services

+**Topics Covered**

 {{< table_of_contents >}}